Yale Investigative Neurology Program (YINP)

 1) cohesively integrates research training with clinical residency training

-2) allows early access to potential research mentors with up to four months of elective time in the intern (PGY-1) year
+2) allows early access to potential research mentors with up to three months of elective time in the intern (PGY-1) year

-3) provides at least nine months of elective time during PGY-3 and PGY-4 years
+3) provides up to nine months of elective time during PGY-3 and PGY-4 years

 4) provides an additional twelve months of research time in a PGY-5 year if desired

 5) provides personalized mentorship throughout the training program to assist the candidate in developing an independent research program.

 We view competing successfully for career development funding (eg. NIH K-series award) as an essential stepping stone on the path to an independent clinician-scientist career, and as such set this as an unofficial goal for YINP participants.
 We believe that, as currently designed, this program is a one-of-a-kind opportunity for the right candidate.